Stable conjugacy and epipelagic L-packets for Brylinski-Deligne covers of Sp(2n): Introduction

 The Weyl group of a maximal $F$-torus $T \subset G$ is $\Omega(G,T) := N_G(T)/T$ .
 This is to be regarded as a sheaf over $\Spec(F)_\text{ét}$; thus $\Omega(G,T)(F) \supsetneq N_G(T)(F)/T(F)$ in general.
 For a diagonalizable $F$-group $D$, we write $X^*(D) = \Hom(D, \Gm)$ and $X_*(D) = \Hom(\Gm, D)$, again considered as sheaves over $\Spec(F)_\text{ét}$.

+We say $G$ is pinned when it is endowed with an $F$-pinning.
 We denote the Langlands dual group of $G$ by $\check{G}$ or $G^\vee$ as a pinned $\CC$-group with $\Gamma_F$-action.
 The $L$-group is denoted by $\Lgrp{G}$: it usually means the Weil form unless otherwise specified.
 The relevant notation for coverings will be introduced in \S\ref{sec:L-group}.